WailZELLAGUI/llm-fraud-intent-crypto/README.md

 This implementation is intended as a **baseline example**.
 Users are encouraged to further improve performance by:

 - tuning model hyperparameters (e.g., grid search or cross-validation)

-Experimental results are reported in the paper.
 - experimenting with additional machine learning models
 - modifying the TF-IDF configuration or feature extraction strategy

 Depending on the specific classification task and dataset characteristics, other classifiers (such as SVM, gradient boosting methods, or neural models) may yield better results.

+NOTE: Experimental results are reported in the paper.